ybgskr12/Reforestation/README.md

-## What do you call a boy who stopped digging holes?
-Douglas.
+## What kind of dinosaur loves to sleep?
+A stega-snore-us.